ETS-Android2/android_project_midterm/README.md

 * Covid-19 information: what is covid? symptoms, precautions.

 ## UI
-We will update screenshot of the app after we finished our UI.
+We will update the screenshots of the app after we finish our UI.
 We are still trying to make it better.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.